box/developer.box.com/content/guides/embed/ui-elements/installation.md

 <Message>
   There are two ways to use the Box UI elements.
-If you’re looking to build something quick and simple, use it as a library as shown below in this documentation.
+If you’re looking to build something quickly, use it as a library as shown below in this documentation.
 Alternatively, if you are a building a React based app, you can pull in the component from our NPM package.
 For details refer to the NPM link above.
 As we continue to roll this out, we will provide some level of access